lucacorti/jsonapi_plug/README.md

 use JSONAPI.View, paginator: PageBasedPaginator
 ```

-Links can be generated using the `JSONAPI.Config.page` information stored in the connection assign `jsonapi_query` and by passing additional information to your paginator module by passing `options` from your controller.
+Links can be generated using the `JSONAPI.page` information stored in the connection assign `jsonapi` and by passing additional information to your paginator module by passing `options` from your controller.

 Actual pagination is expected to be handled in your application logic and is outside the scope of this library.